-Any recommendations by the external experts are referred to the CAC for consideration and incorporation into the application.
-The Committee considers each external expert's feedback and provides a summary of the Committee's consideration of each external expert's feedback to the respective external reviewer to seek their affirmation that any substantive issues raised by them have been adequately addressed.
+Any recommendations by the external experts are referred to the CAC for consideration.
+The CAC considers each external expert's feedback and provides a summary of the CAC's consideration of each external expert's feedback.

-Any further feedback from the external experts is considered by the CAC before incorporation into the final application (if applicable) is recommended to the Academic Board for its approval.
+Where there are substantive issues, the CAC will seek affirmation that any substantive issues raised by External Reviewers have been adequately addressed.
+Any further feedback from the external reviewers is considered by the CAC before incorporation into the final application (if applicable) is recommended to the Academic Board for approval.
+The Academic Board reviews the CAC response and provides feedback and comments on the entire course application suite of documents.
+The Academic Board resolves and recommends the course documents to be presented to the Board of Directors.

 The application is then referred to the Board of Directors for final approval.